 You may think you know Swedish meatballs, but you probably don't know how good they can really be unless you have had homemade.
 Yes, they take a little more effort than from a packet, but they are easy to make, especially using the tips above, and the result is comforting, flavorful and delicious.

 Try these other tasty meatball recipes:

-- Kofte-style lamb meatballs in tomato-pepper sauce
+- Kofte-style lamb meatballs with some warm spices in tomato-pepper sauce

-- Pork meatballs with arugula and lemon
+- Pork meatballs with arugula and lemon, fresh and tasty

 - Plus get more comforting winter recipes and Nordic recipes in the archives.